Horse Farms Forever:

 • Plan collaboratively with government and community stakeholders to ensure that open spaces and beautiful places remain forever

 All images photographed within the Farmland Preservation Area • Photo Credit for all: Elma Garcia-Cannavino

 We love where we live and we hope to inspire the same in our customers– you can browse horse farms for sale to learn more about what we have available in the Ocala / Marion County area.
-If you’re interested in creating your own equine legacy in the Horse Capital of the World™, contact our team today!
+If you’re interested in creating your own equine legacy in the Horse Capital of the World™, contact an equestrian real estate agent today!